 We recommend bringing one piece of luggage and possibly one smaller item, like a backpack.
 You may bring a laptop, but it must be transported in your regular luggage (padded among your clothes).
 The Israel Ride provides one jersey to every rider, and we recommend bringing two other jerseys.
 You do not need five complete sets of cycling clothing, and will not need much regular clothing.
 See the recommended Packing List.

 If you are bringing your bike, you’ll need to disassemble it, pack it in a box, and fly with it.
 Airlines generally allow bikes to fly as a piece of luggage.
 There is often a set charge for flying with your bike.
 Ask the airline about flying with bikes and frequent flyer discounts.
-We are solidifying a discount on the bike fee with EL AL for flights originating in New York, Boston, and Los Angeles.
+We have a discount on the bike fee with EL AL for flights originating in New York, Boston, and Los Angeles.
 See more information here.

 The Israel Ride contracts with a storage company located near Ben Gurion International airport.
 Before the Ride, we will send out the contact information for the company.
 You can call the storage facility when you land to meet you and pick up your bike from you.
 A crew member of the Israel Ride may be available to help you in the airport.
 Our crew will drive all of the bikes to our starting hotel in Jerusalem.
 We will transport your bike box during the Ride.
 At the end of the Ride, our mechanics will help disassemble and pack your bike.
 Our crew will then drive all of the bikes to the storage company, and you will be able to call the company to pick up your bike when you arrive at Ben Gurion airport for your departing international flight.